rushi/css-grid-generator/.github/instructions/general-coding-instructions.md

 - Favor named exports.
 - Avoid `any`/`unknown` for props and function arguments.
 - Use `React.memo` for memoization.
-- Use `useMemo` and `useCallback` to optimize performance when necessary, but avoid premature optimization.
 - Avoid inline function definitions in JSX/render.
 - Use short-circuit and ternary for conditional rendering.
 - Lift state up to share between components.